Restricted Boltzmann machine representation for the groundstate and excited states of Kitaev Honeycomb model: Relation to Conformal Blocks and Moore-Read state

 where we have taken $\mathcal{O}_R$ to be the spin $1$ field $\psi$ of the Ising model and the Pfaffian of a $2m$-by-$2m$ antisymmetric matrix is defined as

 The state $|ij\rangle_1$ appearing in the Pfaffian is a spin singlet formed from two spin $1$ states

-With these choices equation Eq.\eqref{eq:spherepf} is a spin singlet version of the Moore Read state \cite{Moore:1991ks}.
 We will see the significance of this choice shortly.
 The non-Abelian sector of the Kitaev model corresponds to the value $n=0$ as quasi-particles carry the same electric charge as an electron

-Next, we would like to interpret Eq.\eqref{eq:spherepf} as a ground state wave-function of the Kitaev model.
+With these choices equation Eq. \eqref{eq:spherepf} is a spin singlet version of the Moore Read state \cite{Moore:1991ks}.
+Next, we would like to interpret Eq. \eqref{eq:spherepf} as a ground state wave-function of the Kitaev model.
 That such a correspondence is possible for spin lattice models has been previously shown in the case of Laughlin spin-liquid states on lattices \cite{PhysRevLett.108.257206,Glasser_2018}.
 Passing over to the torus with periodic boundary conditions, which is the situation examined in the present paper, the Pfaffian state lifts by the replacements

-to the following expression involving theta functions \cite{Chung_2007} \begin{widetext}
+to the following expression involving theta functions \cite{Chung_2007}, \begin{widetext}

-\end{widetext} where the modular parameter of the theta-functions is chosen to be the one of the lattice, namely $\tau = e^{\pi i/3}$.
+\end{widetext} where the modular parameter of the theta-functions is chosen to be the one of the lattice\footnote{After publishing this work as preprint, we were notified by the authors of \cite{PhysRevB.103.075130} who had obtained a similar ansatz for rectangular lattices with periodic boundary conditions.}, namely in our case $\tau = e^{\pi i/3}$.
 The center of mass contribution has been modified in order to accommodate for the fact that $\nu=1$ and, using $N_s = L_x L_y/2\pi l_B^2$, takes the form

 and we refer the reader to Appendix \ref{sec:theta} for conventions and definitions of the theta functions.
 Note that on the torus, the ground state is triply degenerate with the different states corresponding to the values $\alpha=(1/2,0)$, $(0,0)$, and $(0,1/2)$.
 The transition between these ground states can be understood as creation of vortex/anti-vortex pairs which are then successively transported along the cycles of the torus and then annihilated, as beautifully described in \cite{Oshikawa_2007}.
 Moreover, for $B=0$ we have $l_B \rightarrow \infty$ and $N_s=0$, resulting in periodic boundary conditions for the wave-function.